MercersKitchen/Introductory-CS/README.md

 ---

+Staring with the Final Exam - Graded through the term

+Assignments through term present instruction, practice, and experience

 Final Project is started at the beginning of the term and graded at the end,  but all direction is provided by students (use expereinces)
 - reference the lesson numbers
 - Grade this as I go